All Products

 2. Press the Esc key, enter :wq, and then press the Enter key to save the changes and close the file.

-2. Run the following command for the configurations to take effect:
+2. Run the following command to allow the configurations to take effect:

 sysctl -p